research

 Recent lab papers

 From this foundation, the theory generates a unified set of predictions.
 Growth rates, lifespan, reproductive output, and the turnover of energy and biomass all scale predictably with body size and temperature (West, Brown & Enquist 1999).
 In plants, the fractal vascular network constrains stem diameter, height, and leaf-area allometries (West, Enquist & Brown 1999), and metabolic constraints set population density and above-ground biomass across forests (Enquist, Brown & West 1998).
-Temperature enters through a Boltzmann–Arrhenius activation-energy factor, grounding MST thermodynamically and connecting it directly to global-change projections.
+Temperature scales metabolic rate through a well-characterized thermodynamic relationship: warmer organisms run faster metabolically.
+This grounds MST in physics rather than empiricism and creates a direct bridge to global-change projections — warmer climates predictably accelerate biological processes across levels of organization.

 Scope: subcellular metabolic pathways to biome-level carbon budgets.
 Goal: derive macroecological patterns from first principles of physics and network geometry.
 Applications: forest biomass and carbon modeling, demographic forecasting, climate-scaling of plant productivity, earth system model parameterization.